LeopoldPrime/HTML-CSS-Certification-Guide/README.md

 # Welcome
- Welcome To Rootkits HTML and CSS Certification Guide
+ Welcome To Rootkits HTML and CSS Certification Guide.
+In this guide we will be showing and teaching you enough html and css to build your own professional level website
 ## Chapters
 [What is HTML](https://github.com/LeopoldPrime/HTML-CSS-Certification-Guide/blob/main/CertGuide.md#what-is-html)